Friesam/testChat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+npm install to install dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

-to run the server: node app.js
+## To run the server: node app.js

 ## Code scaffolding